OfficeDev/office-js-docs-pr/docs/outlook/compose-scenario.md

 > [!NOTE]
 > Add-ins developed for servers or clients that don't support add-in commands use [activation rules](activation-rules.md) in a [Rule](/javascript/api/manifest/rule) element contained in the [OfficeApp](/javascript/api/manifest/officeapp) element.
 Unless the add-in is being specifically developed for older clients and servers, new add-ins should use add-in commands.
 >
-> Add-ins that use activation rules aren't supported in an add-in that uses a [Unified Microsoft 365 manifest (preview)](../develop/json-manifest-overview.md).
+> Add-ins that use activation rules aren't supported in an add-in that uses a [Unified manifest for Microsoft 365 (preview)](../develop/json-manifest-overview.md).

 ## API features available to compose add-ins